 Educational Credit Management Corporation

 Danville Community College uses Educational Credit Management Corporation (ECMC), which educates students about Student Loan Basics, Preventing Default, Resolving Default and Bankruptcy.
-DCC provides Financial Literacy to students through a free online financial resource called iGrad. iGrad is a tool for better managing money, tackling student loans and preparing for a career.
+DCC provides Financial Literacy to students through a free online financial resource called ECMC Learning.
+ECMC Learning is a service of ECMC that works to lower student loan default rates; sponsor college access and provide resources to support student loan borrowers to successfully repay their loans.